laeppsynk/libltc-rs/README.md

 > and statically link your application against it, your project will have to be
 > licensed in terms of the LGPL or a compatible license.
 See the license text
 > for details and consult with a person with expertise in licensing.

+The examples are loosely based on the original and thus excluded from the cargo package and licensed under LGPL.